Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Bipartite and non-bipartite arrangements

+For the sake of brevity, we refer to the cost of a maximum arrangement of $\graph$, that is, the value of {\tt MaxLA} of $\graph$, as {\em the maximum cost} of $\graph$; we refer to the cost of a maximal bipartite arrangement (resp. maximal non-bipartite arrangement) of $\graph$ as {\em the maximal bipartite cost} (resp. {\em the maximal non-bipartite cost}) of $\graph$.
+The motivation for this division lies in the fact, proven later in this section, that any maximal bipartite arrangement of any $n$-vertex tree is constructible in time and space $\bigO{n}$.

-It is easy to see that in any bipartite arrangement $\arr$, all vertices always have as level value their degree (or minus degree), more formally, for every $u\in V$, $|\level{u}|=\degree{u}$.
+It is easy to see that vertices in any bipartite arrangement $\arr$ always have as level value their degree (or minus degree).
+More formally, for every $u\in V$, $|\level{u}|=\degree{u}$.
 This basic fact follows from the definition of bipartite arrangements: all neighbors of $u$ are all arranged to either its left or to its right.
-Non-bipartite arrangements, however, must contain at least one vertex $v$ whose neighbors are arranged to both sides of $v$ in the arrangement.
-We call such vertices {\em thistle}: a vertex $v$ is a {\em thistle vertex in an arrangement} $\arr$ if $|\level{v}|<\degree{v}$.
-Thus it follows that a non-bipartite arrangement is one in which there exists at least one thistle vertex, and a bipartite arrangement is an arrangement where there are no thistle vertices.
-We use $\maxbiparr$ to denote a maximal bipartite arrangement, and $\maxnonbiparr$ to denote a maximal non-bipartite arrangement.
+On the other hand, many non-bipartite arrangements will contain at least one thistle vertex.
+Notice that there exist non-bipartite arrangements that do not contain thistle vertices.\footnote{Consider, for instance, the $4$-vertex path graph $\{1,2\},\{2,3\},\{3,4\}$ and the arrangement $(2,1,4,3)$.
+This arrangement is not bipartite but it does not contain any thistle vertex.} However, non-bipartite arrangements with no thistle vertices do not have a monotonic level signature, thus do not satisfy \cref{propos:properties_max_arrs:known:non_increasing_levsig}, and therefore cannot be maximum.
+Because of this, non-bipartite arrangements with no thistle vertices do not play any role in this article.
+Henceforth we use $\maxbiparr$ to denote a maximal bipartite arrangement, and $\maxnonbiparr$ to denote a maximal non-bipartite arrangement.

-We now define yet another variant of {\tt MaxLA} whereby the maximum is taken over all (non-bipartite) arrangements with exactly one thistle vertex, denoted as $\nonbiparrsetonethistleG$.
+We now define yet another variant of {\tt MaxLA}, a generalization of {\tt bipartite MaxLA}, whereby the maximum is taken over all (non-bipartite) arrangements with exactly one thistle vertex, the set of which is denoted as $\nonbiparrsetonethistleG$.
 We call this variant {\tt 1-thistle MaxLA} and define it as